-A lot of haulage companies used drivers mates back then, and it was a good leg up if that’s what you wanted to do, especially for youngsters like myself just starting out and learning the ropes, and I mean that literally, I have to say this without trying to sound being too old and boring, but it really was hard heavy graft, the wagons, were very basic, everything was handball, no shrink-wrapped palatalised loads, and all us lads from the northern textile towns had a wool hook as part of our uniform, the hook was for positioning the heavy wool bales on the lorry before we roped and sheeted them, and they were a dead weight, I can tell you, most of our lorries were fitted with a ratcheting system, front to rear, so you could tighten the wool load down the full length of the wagon as well as roping them from the side.
+A lot of haulage companies used drivers mates back then, and it was a good leg up if that’s what you wanted to do, especially for youngsters like myself just starting out and learning the ropes, and I mean that literally, I have to say this without trying to sound being too old and boring, but it really was hard heavy graft, the wagons, were very basic, and everything was handball, no shrink-wrapped palatalised loads like we get today, also, all us lads from the northern textile towns had a wool hook as part of our uniform, the hook was for positioning the heavy wool bales on the lorry before we roped and sheeted them, they were a dead weight I can tell you, most of our lorries were fitted with a ratcheting system, front to rear, so you could tighten the wool load down the full length of the wagon as well as roping them from the side.

-When I turned 18 I had my first proper driving job and was able to drive my wagon on my car licence, which was a little red hessian backed booklet type that you applied for from the local council office here in Halifax, that covered you to drive any vehicle, the heavy goods licence was yet to be introduced, this came about in 1968 when you were required by law to hold a HGV, I was working for Eccles & Scott of Halifax at the time, my boss asked us all to apply for the licence, and we were issued an HGV stamp on our ordinary licence until the correct ones were in full-time use, no test was required, and they were issued by Grandfather rights.
+When I turned 18 I had my first proper driving job and was able to drive my wagon on my car licence, which was a little red hessian backed booklet type that you applied for from the local council office here in Halifax, which covered you to drive any vehicle, the heavy goods licence was yet to be introduced, and this came about in 1968 when you were required by law to hold a HGV.

-I had to cover it over completely with blankets to soundproof it, which also doubled up as a draught proofer as well, in an effort to keep some heat in on cold winter mornings, which never worked, by the way, I can tell you now, that the noise from the road and the engine, and the cold still got through, there was also the psychological factor attached to it that really worked, you got so that you could trick your mind into thinking you were warm an cozy, and you just got used to the noise after a while, it seemed to work for me anyway.
+Most of us had a blanket to cover the engine cover to soundproof it, which also doubled up as a draught proofer as well, in an effort to keep some heat in on cold winter mornings, which by the way, never worked.
+I can tell you now, that the noise from the road and the engine, and the cold still got through.

-In those days It was considered to be very rude to drive in the dark with your headlights on, which sounds a bit strange now, to say the least, when the lorries in those days came equipped with very small candle like sidelights, no health and safety here then!
+In those days It was considered by lorry drivers, very rude to drive in the dark with your headlights on, which sounds a bit strange now, to say the least, especially when the lorries in those days came equipped with very small candle like sidelights, no health and safety here then!

 RIP..
 Beaty me dear.